tylerjohnhaden/ServerlessWithCivicIdentity/blog/integrating_civic_into_a_static_serverless_website.md

 - security
 - blockchain
 date:
-title: Adding Civic Integration to Your Boilerplate AWS Static Website
+title: Integrating Civic into a Static Serverless Website
-image: civic_architecture.png
+image: civic_jumbo.png
 ---

 This article describes an application that takes advantage of AWS serverless services to provide a static website and anonymously access controlled resources.
 To satisfy the static website hosting, we will use Route53, ACM, CloudFront, and S3.
 Https should be the standard so we will skip "S3 only" hosting.

 Our application will also have some super secret resources that will require our user to supply some form of identity.
-[Civic](https://www.civic.com/) is a third party secure identity ecosystem, that we can integrate for seamless anonymous user management.
-We can use this anonymous identity to uniquely control resource access, and customize the user's data.
+[Civic](https://www.civic.com/) is a third party secure identity ecosystem, that we can integrate for seamless anonymous (or non anonymous) user management.
+We can use this identity to uniquely control resource access, and customize the user's experience.
+Civic uses "Blockchain attestation-based access" instead of relying on username and password, allowing decentralized authorization.

 Lambda is a great option to run Civic's server side Javascript SDK, and will also satisfy our _serverless_ fascination.
 We can employee the [Serverless framework](https://serverless.com/) to spin up an API Gateway, and Lambda function for us.
 It'll also include a tool for specifying the same SSL certificate we used to secure our static site for our API.

-# Architecture and Data Flow
+# User Flow and Outline

 ![missing pic: Civic Architecture](civic_architecture.png)

+From the app's perspective, there are three general steps.

+1. When the user navigates to the static site, Civic's SDK will download either a QR code, or a code for linking to their mobile app if it is a mobile browser.
+2. Once the user has scanned the QR code or used the deep link to open the Civic mobile app, Civic can return a signed JWT token unique to the app, user, and scope request.
+The token itself cannot be used to identity the user as it is essentially a signed UUID generated for every request.
+3. The client now sends this token to the app's API which will be able to exchange the token for the user's data.
+If it is an anonymous scope request, only the user id will be returned.
+The API backend must now use the user id to craft the resources sent back to the client.

 # Create static website with custom domain and SSL on AWS